Revised 2/10/10

 only the primary runner is being used before ~4000 RPM.
 The amount of primary lobe retardation is

-idle and more low end power than a Plus 40, while loosing little to the Plus 40
+idle and more low end power than a Plus 40, while losing little to the Plus 40

 lift/duration lobe in the lower-flowing skinny runner is not much of a